microsoft/AdaptiveCards/specs/devops/Infrastructure.md

 Outcome:
 Packages should not contain any vulnerable dependencies at time of release, and all released artifacts should satisfy any Microsoft signing requirements.

-### Epic 4.
-Automatic release notes
+### Epic 5.
+Generate release notes
 Estimate: 7-9 points

 * Create check to ensure that PRs follow standardized title format (i.e. indicate affected platform(s) and fixed issue(s))
-* Create automation to calculate commits since last release and parse their titles, generating release notes that list fixed issues organized by platform
+* Create automation to enumerate commits since last release, parse their titles, and use them to generating release notes that list fixed issues organized by platform

 Outcome:
 Monthly release notes should be auto-generated, requiring minimal modification for any special callouts before posting

 ## Looking further

-### Versioning without thinking
+### Epic ?.
+Versioning without thinking
 Estimate: 7-9 points

 * Require PR titles to specify whether the fix is a chore, fix, or feature (and indicate presence of breaking changes)